6ofHertz/algopharm/PROJECT_OVERVIEW.md

-# PillPulse - Modern Pharmacy POS System
+# Apotheke - Modern Pharmacy POS System

-PillPulse is a revolutionary Point of Sale (POS) system designed specifically for the unique needs of modern pharmacies.
-From small independent pharmacists to large multi-location chains, PillPulse streamlines operations with an intuitive interface and powerful features.
+Apotheke is a revolutionary Point of Sale (POS) system designed specifically for the unique needs of modern pharmacies.
+From small independent pharmacists to large multi-location chains, Apotheke streamlines operations with an intuitive interface and powerful features.

 ## 🌟 Project Journey